ChiranjivMalhi/perceptual-reflection-removal/README.md

 # Reflection-Removal

 This code is based on tensorflow.
-It has been tested on Ubuntu 16.04 LTS.

 ## ![Our result compared against CEILNet on real images.](./teaser/teaser.png)